 Chassis inspections are currently in the spotlight as the American Trucking Association (ATA) alleges that some West Coast port chassis inspections are being illegally performed under the ratified ILWU/PMA contract.
 Since, by Federal law, chassis are required to be “roadable” the inspection process has legal, safety and financial implications.

-The inspector goes through a visual check of the interior of the cab for safety equipment and verifies that windshield, wipers, horn, and lights are all in good working order.
-The inspector then reviews the essential components of the truck including: the front axle, tires rims, lugs, hubs, suspension, brake chambers, brake linings, and tire tread.
-Then, continues the truck inspection by examining the fuel tanks, air tanks, air lines and glad hands, mud flaps, lights, frame, and cross-members.
+The inspector goes through a visual check of the interior of the cab for safety equipment and verifies that the windshield, wipers, horn, and lights are all in good working order.
+The inspector then reviews the essential components of the truck including the front axle, tires rims, lugs, hubs, suspension, brake chambers, brake linings, and tire tread.
+Then, the chassis inspection continues with the examination of the fuel tanks, air tanks, airlines and glad-hands, mud flaps, lights, frame, and cross-members.

 The chassis inspection itself includes the inspector checking the chassis anchor points, rims, hubs, tires, load securement, and rear axle area.
 Typically, chassis tires, rims, hubs, brake chambers, axles, leaf springs, U-bolts, tire pressure, load securement, and lamps are examined.